-The first reported trend counts (sums of counts at consistently surveyed, large sites used to examine population trends) of Steller sea lions in Alaska were made in 1956-60.
+The first reported trend counts (sums of counts at consistently surveyed, large sites used to examine population trends) of Steller sea lions in Alaska were made in 1956-1960.
 Those counts indicated that there were at least 140,000 (no correction factor applied) sea lions in the Gulf of Alaska and Aleutian Islands (Merrick et al. 1987).
 Subsequent surveys indicated a major population decrease, first detected in the eastern Aleutian Islands in the mid-1970s (Braham et al. 1980).
-Counts from 1976 to 1979 totaled about 110,000 sea lions (no correction factor applied, Table 1).
+Counts from 1976 to 1979 totaled about 110,000 sea lions (no correction factor applied).
 The decline appears to have spread eastward to Kodiak Island during the late 1970s and early 1980s, and then westward to the central and western Aleutian Islands during the early and mid-1980s (Merrick et al. 1987, Byrd 1989).
-Between 1991 and 2000, overall counts of Steller sea lions at trend sites decreased 40% (Table 1), an average annual decline of 5.4% (Loughlin and York 2000).
-In the 1990s, counts decreased more at the western (western Aleutians; -65%) and eastern edges (eastern and central Gulf of Alaska; -56% and -42%, respectively) of the U.S. range than they did in the center (range of -24% to -6% from the central Aleutians through the western Gulf of Alaska) (Fritz et al. 2008).
+During the late 1980s, counts in Alaska overall declined at ~15% per year (NMFS 2008) which prompted the listing (in 1990) of the species as threatened range-wide under the Endangered Species Act.
+Continued declines in counts of western sea lions in Alaska in the 1990s (Sease et al. 2001) led NMFS to change the ESA listing status to endangered in 1997 (NMFS 2008).
+Surveys in Alaska in 2002, however, were the first to note an increase in counts, which suggested that the overall decline of western Steller sea lions stopped in 2000-2002 (Sease and Gudmundson 2002).